luxonis/depthai-docs-website/source/pages/faq.rst

 How Much Power Does the DepthAI Raspberry Pi CME Consume?
 #########################################################

-The OAK-D-CM3 (Raspberry Pi CME or `OAK-D-CM3 <https://docs.luxonis.com/projects/hardware/en/latest/pages/BW1097.html>`__ for short) consumes around 2.5W idle and 5.5W to 6W when DepthAI is running full-out.
+The `OAK-D-CM3 <https://docs.luxonis.com/projects/hardware/en/latest/pages/BW1097.html>`__ for short) consumes around 2.5W idle and 5.5W to 6W when DepthAI is running full-out.

 - Idle: 2.5W (0.5A @ 5V)
 - DepthAI Full-Out: 6W (1.2A @ 5V)